 Throughout all of the reading units this year, we will be pushing kids to justify and support their thinking by going back into the text and finding text evidence.
 This will require students to go back and re-read a text multiple times, and pay attention to the illustrations, both lifelong learning skills of all successful readers.

 Using links on the literacy page, you will find both the third grade literacy (fiction texts) common core reading standards and the informational (non-fiction texts) common core reading standards.

-use linking words and phrases to connect opinion with reasons.
+use temporal words and phrases to signal event order.